syntaxsour/devops-knowledge-portfolio/website/docs/maps/cls1.md

   * [nushell](https://www.nushell.sh/) - A new type of shell
 * Shell utilities
   * [coreutils](https://www.gnu.org/software/coreutils/) = fileutils+textutils+shellutils
+  * [busybox](https://busybox.net/about.html) - combines tiny versions of many common UNIX utilities into a single small executable
   * [starship](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!
   * [bash-completion](https://github.com/scop/bash-completion)
   * [GNU parallel](https://www.gnu.org/software/parallel/) - A shell tool for executing jobs in parallel using one or more computers